thomasraujouan/thomasraujouan.github.io/_posts/2023-07-22-xlab-install.markdown

 docker run --rm hello-world
 {% endhighlight %}

-# 2. Load the xlab image
+# 2. Load the Xlab image

-[Click here][download] to download an xlab image (1.3 GB), then load the image on your system: inside your download directory,
+[Click here][download] to download an Xlab image (1.3 GB), then load the image on your system: inside your download directory,
 {% highlight bash %}
 docker load < xlab-docker-123456.tar.gz
 {% endhighlight %}
 It can take a few minutes.

-# 3. Run an xlab container
+# 3. Run an Xlab container

-Check that you can run an xlab container:
+Check that you can run an Xlab container:

 {% highlight bash %}
 docker run -it --rm xlab